smallt-TAO/LeetCode/README.md

 # LeetCode
 Just for the answer of LeetCode

-# Time 2016/06/23
+# Time 06/23/2016
-finished the first question of the LeetCode Online Judge --- two Sum By the use of the Java, Python,C++ language. keep calm and keep CODE ON
+Finished the first question of the LeetCode Online Judge --- two Sum By the use of the Java, Python,C++ language. keep calm and keep CODE ON.

+# Time 08/08/2016
+During the holiday, something happened for me.